THE ALL SING

 “HERE LIES JOY”

-The All Sing brings hundreds of people together to weave a vibrant tapestry of sound, poetic justice, and hope.
+In an exuberant cri de coeur, PROTOTYPE will celebrate its 10th anniversary season by bringing communities together through what we know best – the voice.
+Originally commissioned in direct response to the forced isolation of the pandemic, The All Sing is an ode to song and human connection that brings hundreds of people together in a vibrant tapestry of sound, poetic justice, and hope.
 From the voices who tread the boards of some of our most hallowed stages to those who tread the tiles of their shower, all are welcome in this ebullient celebration of connection, community, and our capacity for joy.
 Together we will craft an unforgettable moment and sing for a return to a more just, healthy, and music-filled life.

 Commissioned, developed, and produced by PROTOTYPE: Opera | Theatre | Now